 Doing this can also help you determine whether you have the in-house resources to conduct the training session or whether you actually need to hire a third-party consultant or specialist to train your employees.

-While designing the training program, use these clear set of objectives to assess whether each part of the training is working towards achieving these goals.
+While designing the training program, use this clear set of objectives to assess whether each part of the training is working towards achieving these goals.

 2. Focus on customer experience

 Employee training programs must equip employees with the right mindset, attitude, and skills in order to improve the customer experience.

 In designing a training program, trainers should always ask themselves how the topics will contribute to bringing a positive experience for their consumer base.

 Now, more than ever, customers are more empowered to engage with brands using multiple online channels.
 These engagements significantly affect a brand’s image and how other customers perceive the company.